Five Unconventional Uses for Bread BoxesOn March 6, 2019 by Elyse

 You might recognize the bread box as a kitchen staple and the first line of defense against mold and stale toast.
 Or, if you grew up in the era of added preservatives and plastic bags like I did, you might have to google it.
 Either way, you can be forgiven for assuming a bread box is nothing more than the happy, if old-fashioned, home of tasty carbohydrates.

-However, if you think that’s all a bread box is good for, you haven’t been reading the newspapers—at least, not the early 20th century ones.
+However, if you think that’s all a bread box is good for, you haven’t been reading the newspapers—at least, not those from the early 1900s.
 Stories abound of the bread box’s role as a public nuisance, a hideaway for “spooners” and even an accessory to crime.
 In fact, it may be one of the most legislated kitchen accoutrements in modern history.

 1. Instruments of Sabotage